ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revisions-and-other-features.dotnet.markdown

 ---

 ### Reverted Data

-When a document is reverted to a revision that owns time series, the time series are **not** restored.
+When a document is reverted to a point in time in which the revision had a time series:

+* The reverted document will **Not** contain the time series in the following cases:
+   * The time series was deleted from the current document.
+   * The document itself was deleted,

+* The reverted document **Will** contain the time series if:
+   * The time series is held by the current document (i.e. neither the time series nor the document were deleted).
+     {NOTE: }
+      Note: the time series **data** will **not** be reverted, but remain as it was before the document was reverted.
+     {NOTE/}

 {PANEL/}